yetanotherchris/letmein/README.md

 Letmein now supports two different ways to store your pastes: file and database.
 File is cloud based, database is Postgres.

 #### Step 1.
 Configure a storage provider

+##### Local storage

+Pastes can be stored inside the `storage` directory inside the container, the full path is `/app/storage`.
+If you want to persist the pastes, simply map this as a volume.
+You don't need to customise any environmental variables for this, it will launch using FileSystem by default, as the storage provider.

 ##### S3
 Add the following to your environmental variables